College Board Will No Longer Offer SAT Subject Tests or SAT Essay

 The SAT Essay will also be discontinued after June 2021 administration.
 If you are a student who is already registered for an upcoming SAT with Essay, you can still take that test through the June 2021 administration.
 Students who are scheduled to take the SAT on a school day should check with their school about whether the Essay will be included.
 Despite elimination of the essay, writing is still essential to college readiness, says College Board, and the SAT will continue to measure writing and editing skills.

 Changes to the Advanced Placement Exams for 2019-2020

-The College Board says it surveyed 18,000 AP students to see if they still wanted the opportunity to take AP exams this year.
+In addition to the above changes to the SAT, the College Board also made changes to the Advanced Placement exams for 2019-2020, offering the tests fully online in the spring (decisions have not been made for the 2020-2021 school year yet).
+The College Board said it surveyed 18,000 AP students to see if they still wanted the opportunity to take AP exams in the spring.
 “Their answer: a resounding yes,” according to the College Board website.